 How to prove a program works: Measure, measure

-Plenty of people who run disease management programs could tell you how they have reduced hospital admissions, emergency room visits, or pharmaceutical costs.
-They might even be able to say they have improved patients’ quality of life.
-But hardly anyone puts together all the data necessary to prove success, says Zibrak, and that can lead to mistakes that cost a lot in terms of money and quality of life.
+Many people who run disease management programs could tell you how they have reduced hospital admissions, emergency department visits, or pharmaceutical costs.
+They might even be able to say they have improved patients' quality of life.
+But hardly anyone puts together all the data necessary to prove complete success, says Zibrak, and that can lead to mistakes that cost a lot in terms of money and quality of life.

 "Studies show that patient education has a measurable impact on patient outcomes," Zibrak says.
-"But most disease management programs haven’t looked at whether they have an equivalent benefit.
-They’ve made the assumption that their program is beneficial based on the literature.
+"But most disease management programs haven't looked at whether they have an equivalent benefit.
+They've made the assumption that their programs are beneficial based on the literature.
 They think any strategy will work."

-2. Quality of life information.
-You need a validated instrument, such as the Asthma Type Questionnaire from the Health Data Institute, to see if the program is improving patients’ day-to-day life.
+A program needs a validated instrument, such as the Asthma Type Questionnaire from the Health Data Institute, to see if the program is improving patients' day-to-day lives.
 How frequently do their asthma symptoms wake them up at night?
 Are they having emotional problems stemming from their disease?
 Are they missing work or school because of the disease?

-3. Claims history.
-You need to gather information on the use of health care resources, such as emergency department and physician visits and hospital admissions.
+A program needs to gather information on the use of health care resources, such as emergency department, physician visits, and hospital admissions.

 "Until you have this information, it's just religion," he says.
 "You're asking people to believe these programs make a difference without being able to prove it.
 Why would you take limited resources and invest in a disease management program if you really can't show that doing that is going to help control costs or improve quality of life?
 The program sounds great in year one, but how are you going to justify it in year two?"